risingwavelabs/risingwave-docs-legacy/cloud/about-faq.md

 ## What is a database user?

-In RisingWave Database, a database user is similar to a database user/role in Postgres, allowing a person or application to access a specific database or set of databases within a cluster.
+In RisingWave Database, a database user is similar to a database user or role in Postgres, allowing a person or application to access a specific database or set of databases within a cluster.
 Database users can be assigned specific permissions to control their database privileges.

 ## What are the differences between the free-tier plan and customized plans for invited users?